 - Cervical dysplasia or cervical cancer: Bleeding after having vaginal sex (and not being on your period at the same time) or bleeding between periods (spotting) may be signs of cervical dysplasia or cervical cancer.
 Cervical dysplasia refers to abnormal cells that can become cancerous; therefore these cells are often called pre-cancerous.

-Because women living with HIV are more likely to be infected with the human papilloma virus (HPV), which can cause cervical cancer, it is recommended that women living with HIV get a test to look for cervical cancer regularly.
 Cervical cancer takes years to develop.
-Often women who have cervical cancer - and who have not had a Pap test, VIA test (Visual Inspection with Acetic Acid), or DNA test looking for HPV - do not know they have it until it is quite advanced.
+Often women who have cervical cancer - and who have not had a Pap test, VIA test (Visual Inspection with Acetic Acid), or DNA test looking for cervical cancer - do not know they have it until it is quite advanced.
 This is why getting a test done regularly is so important.

-- Street drugs: Using recreational or street drugs can lead to missed periods or periods that stop altogether.
-Sometimes that is because the drug directly affects the hormones that regulate periods, and sometimes it's because drug use can also lead to stress, poor nutrition, and severe weight loss, all of which can cause missed periods.
+Street drugs: Using recreational or street drugs can lead to missed periods or periods that stop altogether.
+Drug use can also lead to stress, poor nutrition, and severe weight loss, all of which can cause missed periods.
 Street drugs that may cause menstrual changes include:

 - Marijuana (more than several joints a day)